 Case series and clinical experience suggest that patients with cryptococcaemia, evidence of CNS involvement, blood CrAg titres ≥ 1:512 by latex agglutination (or 10-fold higher by LFA90), or severe pulmonary disease, should be treated as CM.33,35,91,92 Patients with mild isolated pulmonary disease without cryptococcoma have been previously successfully treated with fluconazole monotherapy of 400 mg daily.91,93,94 Some clinicians consider watchful-waiting and elect not to treat asymptomatic immunocompetent persons who incidentally culture any Cryptococcus spp., in their sputum, and exhibit no radiological features of pulmonary cryptococcosis, as they consider this as airway colonisation.95 Criteria for distinguishing colonisation from infection is uncertain.
 There are no randomised treatment studies in pulmonary cryptococcosis.

 Recommendations

-We stratify treatment by disease severity and presence of pulmonary cryptococcoma (Table 6).
+Stratify treatment by disease severity and presence of pulmonary cryptococcoma (s17)s).

 Non-pulmonary-Non-CNS Disease

 Evidence: